Lady Margaret Hay1

 M, #29894, b.
 12 May 1705, d.
 18 August 1746

-William Boyd, 4th Earl of Kilmarnock was born on 12 May 1705.1 He was the son of William Boyd, 3rd Earl of Kilmarnock and Eupheme Ross.
-He married Lady Anne Livingston, daughter of James Livingston, 5th Earl of Linlithgow and Lady Margaret Hay, on 15 June 1724.2 He died on 18 August 1746 at age 41 at Tower Hill, The City, London, England, after being captured at Culloden and so was beheaded as a Jacobite.
+William Boyd, 4th Earl of Kilmarnock was born on 12 May 1705.1 He was the son of William Boyd, 3rd Earl of Kilmarnock and Euphemia Ross.1 He married Lady Anne Livingston, daughter of James Livingston, 5th Earl of Linlithgow and Lady Margaret Hay, on 15 June 1724.2 He died on 18 August 1746 at age 41 at Tower Hill, The City, London, EnglandG, after being captured at Culloden and so was beheaded as a Jacobite.1

-William Boyd, 4th Earl of Kilmarnock succeeded to the title of 13th Lord Boyd of Kilmarnock [S., c.
-1454] in 1717.
-He succeeded to the title of 4th Earl of Kilmarnock in 1717.
-He was attainted, so his titles were not inherited by his descendants.
-He has an extensive biographical entry in the Dictionary of National Biography.3
+He succeeded as the 4th Earl of Kilmarnock [S., 1661] in September 1717.1 He succeeded as the 13th Lord Boyd of Kilmarnock [S., c.
+1454] in September 1717.1 He held the office of Grand Master of Masons, Scotland in 1742/43.1 He gained the rank of Colonel in the Horse Grenadiers, Prince Edwards Army.1 He fought in the Battle of Falkirk on 17 January 1746.1 He fought in the Battle of Culloden on 16 April 1746, where he was captured.1 He was attainted, so his titles were not inherited by his descendants.1 He has an extensive biographical entry in the Dictionary of National Biography.3

 Children of William Boyd, 4th Earl of Kilmarnock and Lady Anne Livingston